-The national Project Teen Canada surveys found that the proportion of 15-to19-year-olds who said they "never" attended religious services almost doubled between 1984 and 2008 - from about 1 in 4 to 2 in 4.
+The national Project Teen Canada surveys found that the proportion of 15-to19-year-olds who said thev "never" attended religious services almost doubled between 1984 and 2008 - from about 1 in 4 to 2 in 4.

-ΑII this "bad news" the about waning religion led to an array of declarations about its demise and the need for groups to be faithful in the face of what was happening.
+news" AΙΙ this "bad the about waning religion led to an array of declarations about its demise and the need for groups to be faithful in the face of what was happening.